- Timely disclosure of material information

 - Checks and balances between the board and management

-- Setting the target share of independent directors on the board to be at least 40%
+- Setting the target share of independent directors on the board at a minimum of 40%

-- Audit Committee ensures fair and independent financial oversight
+- Audit Committee was established to ensure fair and independent financial oversight

 - Adoption of a high cash dividend payout policy

-- Shareholders’ rights guaranteed with the right to vote on all proposals at the annual general meeting or through an electronic voting system
+- Shareholders’ rights are guaranteed with the right to vote on all proposals at the annual general shareholders’ meeting or through an electronic voting system

 - Strict compliance with the Code of Ethics and Ethical Corporate Management Best Practice Principles and establishment of an internal audit mechanism

 The Company’s corporate governance structure is composed of two committees: an Audit Committee and a Remuneration and Nomination Committee.